 void

-This website is dedicated to The Fates of the Good Soldier Švejk in the World War*, written in 1921 and 1922 by Jaroslav Hašek (1883-1923).
-The Good Soldier Švejk, as the novel's title is often shortened, is regarded as a satirical masterpiece and a pioneer of anti-war literature.
-Bertolt Brecht is reported to have named it one of the three most important novels of the century and wrote a play based on the book.
+This website is dedicated to The Fates of the Good Soldier Švejk in the World War*, written in 1921–22 by Hašek (1883–1923).
+The Good Soldier Švejk—an abbreviation often used for the title—is regarded as a satirical masterpiece and a pioneer of anti-war literature.
+Bertolt Brecht reportedly called it one of the three most important novels of the century and later wrote a play based on the book.
 Max Brod compared it to Don Quijote by Cervantes.
-Joseph Heller and his Catch 22 is often mentioned in the same breath as Švejk, along with Rabelais, Dickens and Twain.
-The Good Soldier Švejk has been translated into 54 languages (59 if variations like American English are counted) and is arguably the best-known novel written in Czech ever.*) A literal translation of the title.
+Joseph Heller and his Catch 22 are often mentioned in the same breath as Švejk, along with Rabelais, Dickens and Twain.
+The Good Soldier Švejk has been translated into 54 languages (59 if variations such as American English are counted) and is arguably the best-known novel ever written in Czech.

 Stupidity uncovered